sleeptoken/zettelkasten/Common Intent Vulnerabilities.md

 > When we press the button, we send the intent to declare our intention that we want to take a photo, and the operating system opens the camera app to handle this intent for us, we can now take a photo, and the camera app will now send the result back to our main activity, triggering the `onActivityResult` function.
 And we can see the returned intent.

-And if you look closely,

-you can see that this intent doesn't contain much except for inline data.
+you can see that the returned intent doesn't contain much except for inline data.
 An extra field containing a Bitmap, an image.
 So the whole image that was taken got serialized into an intent sent to us.
-And we can now take this and display

-it in our app.
-To do that, let's extend our layout with an ImageView element.
-I set the ID to image and then in the

-onActivityResult function we can get this view element, the ImageView, and set the image bitmap to what.
-For that, we obviously need to
+To view this in our app. extend our layout with an `ImageView` element. set the ID to `img` and then in the `onActivityResult` function we can get this view element, the `ImageView`, and set the image bitmap, grab the Bitmap from the intent.

-grab the Bilmap from the intent.
-And well, this Bitmap is a complex object that got serialized or, in Android terms, it got parceled.

-So we have to use getParcelableExtra with the key name "data", and the returned value should be our Bitmap image object that we can now
+This Bitmap is a complex object that got serialized or, in Android terms, it got parceled.
+So we have to use `getParcelableExtra` with the key name "data", and the returned value should be our Bitmap image object that we can now set to the `ImageView` in the layout.

-set to the ImageView in the layout.
-If we now run the app, trigger the camera, snap a photo and confirm it,

-the intent gets returned back and we can see the image in our UI.
-This example is, I think, really cool because it shows the power

-of Android and the intent system.
-Our app did not require permissions to access the camera directly, nor did it require permissions to

-access the photos stored on the phone.
-Instead, our app just declared the intention: "Hey, I'd like to take a photo."

-The operating system redirected this to the camera, which opened, and the user can then decide to take a photo or not.
+the user can then decide to take a photo or not.
 If they decline, the returned intent will be empty.
 If they confirm, the intent contains the image data.
-No special permissions ever required
+No special permissions ever required for this app.

-for this app.
-And I think that's a really cool architecture.
-Now I'll have a look at the intent attack

-surface application again and look at the flag.
-Do you expect the result?
-This flag highlights a peculiarity in the

-information available in the activity when launched with startActivity versus startActivityForResult.
-It's a small weird thing to know about, but it led to a real vulnerability in

-a Google app before.
-So it's definitely interesting to solve this flag.
-And of course the app has more flags

-for you to get.
-So go ahead now and try to solve the flags listed below.

 ### References